 Processors, however the final decision as to the content of this Annex shall be with the Buyer at its absolute discretion.

-1.1 The contact details of the Buyer’s Data Protection Officer are: Carmel Sutcliffe (carmel.sutcliffe@crowncommercial.gov.uk)
+1.1 The contact details of the Buyer’s Data Protection Officer are: REDACTED TEXT under FOIA Section 40, Personal Information

-1.2 The contact details of the Supplier’s Data Protection Officer are: Rory Fidgeon, Occupational Psychologist, fidgeons@talktalk.net
+1.2 The contact details of the Supplier’s Data Protection Officer are: REDACTED TEXT under FOIA Section 40, Personal Information

 1.3 The Processor shall comply with any further written instructions with respect to Processing by the Controller.